FreeFem/FreeFem-modules/_modules/steadyNS.md

 ## References

-This example is inspired from the official FreeFem++ documentation, ["Newton Method for the Steady Navier-Stokes equations"](https://doc.freefem.org/tutorials/NavierStokesNewton/).
+This example is inspired from the official FreeFEM documentation, ["Newton Method for the Steady Navier-Stokes equations"](https://doc.freefem.org/tutorials/NavierStokesNewton/).

 ## Authors